Lake Tahoe Region Explained: South and North Lake Tahoe, Plus Everything in Between

 By: Lake Tahoe

-The main agencies are: Lake Tahoe Visitors Authority using the brand name Visit Lake Tahoe and is responsible for promoting and selling lodging on the south shore of Lake Tahoe; North Lake Tahoe Resort Association or Tahoe North which promotes the north shore of Lake Tahoe; and Reno-Sparks Convention Visitors Authority also known as Reno Tahoe which promotes Reno and their accommodations.
+The main agencies are: Lake Tahoe Visitors Authority, which uses the brand name Visit Lake Tahoe and is responsible for promoting and selling lodging on the south shore of Lake Tahoe; North Tahoe Community Alliance and Travel North Tahoe Nevada or Tahoe North which promotes the north shore of Lake Tahoe; and Reno-Sparks Convention Visitors Authority, also known as Reno Tahoe which promotes Reno and their accommodations.
 The jurisdiction of each agency is the main difference.

 South Lake Tahoe and North Lake Tahoe are comprised of small cities and towns located in California and Nevada.
 The south shore includes South Lake Tahoe, Meyers, Stateline, Zephyr Cove, Glenbrook, Emerald Bay, and the Markleeville and Kirkwood areas.